ShHsLin/resnet-tensorflow/README.md

 # ResNet Tensorflow on CIFAR10

-This repository reproduces the result from the paper [Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385) on CIFAR10 in Tensorflow.
+This repository provides implementation to reproduce the result from the paper [Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385) on CIFAR10 in Tensorflow.
-Usually, the network in this paper is refered as ResNetv1, where different architectures such as ResNet v2,  wide ResNet are left as future work.
+The network in this paper is refered as ResNet v1, where different architectures such as ResNet v2,  wide ResNet are left as future work.

 Note all papers, the network used for ImageNet and CIFAR10 are different.